avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 2. create (verify existince of) `neo/neo_zip` folder exists
 3. copy over the contents of the sub-project folder `neo-npm-package` into the `neo/neo_zip` folder
 4. `node neo/neo-file-archiver.js`: generate the zip file

+- - **TEMP**: on MacOS, you can right click on the `neo-npm-package` folder in Finder, and choose 'Compress "neo-npm-package"' from the contextual menu for the same result
+- - **TEMP**: if you do this, make sure you rename the .zip file to `neo.zip` before proceeding

 5. `npm view @avaya/neo time --json`: get the timestamp of the latest published package

 - - copy the date+hour+min, eg: `2022-06-01T19:20`

 6. go to the design portal project
+7. in this project, make sure you pull latest from `develop` branch and are working from it
-7. delete the existing zip file (at `static/documents/neo_zip*.zip`)
+8. delete the existing zip file (at `static/documents/neo_zip*.zip`)
-8. add newly created zip file to that same location
+9. add newly created zip file to that same location
-9. go to `src/site_components/constants/version_number.js`
+10. go to `src/site_components/constants/version_number.js`

 - - add the next version
 - - add the datetime in the same format